pink-junkjard/hyperfiddle/README.md

 * server session vs local storage
 * analytics and user tracking e.g. <https://segment.com/>

-All this is already provided with the included reference application engine and as part of Hyperfiddle, but you'll eventually want to control it.
+Much of this is already provided with the included reference application engine and as part of Hyperfiddle, but you'll eventually want to control it.
 We also provide the simplest possible hello world application engine as a devkit example which doesn't have any of these features - just a React UI which syncs data, no user auth or SSR or anything else.
 The hello world devkit is two lines of code.
 The Hyperfiddle application engine is about 150 loc each for nodejs and browser entrypoints, plus sophisticated caching infrastructure which takes advantage of immutability.

 We haven't built a React Native app engine yet, but this is how you would do it.